aiven/aiven-docs/docs/products/caching/howto/connect-python.md

 import CodeBlock from '@theme/CodeBlock';
 import MyComponentSource1 from '!!raw-loader!/code/products/redis/connect.py';

-Learn how to connect to an Aiven for Caching® service using Python and the `redis-py` library.
+Learn how to connect to an Aiven for Caching service using Python and the `redis-py` library.

 ## Variables